'There was never a genius without a tincture of madness'—Aristotle

 He had introduced me afterwards to the Lady Grünewald.
 Indeed, I was totally enamoured, with her feminine persuasion and charm that had exuded her artistic talent immensely, beneath her fain and fair complexion.
 This intense appeal she possessed, I had discovered to be unlike any other woman I had met erstwhile.

-Fortunately for us, we had arrived in sufficient time before the commencement of the opera.
-The theatre was full and there was not a single seat in the lower half of the house, nor in the balconies above by the wings, where we were seated in anticipation.
+Fortunately for me, I had arrived in sufficient time before the commencement of the opera.
+The theatre was full and there was not a single seat in the lower half of the house, nor in the balconies above by the wings, where I was seated in anticipation.

 The night had reminded me of the cold night of winter as an eager child, when my father took me to see the premiere of Die Ahnfrau by Franz Grillparzer in 1817.